Atomfall: Setting

-Shortly after World War II, a slate mining operation in Lake District discovered a meteorite dubbed 'Oberon'.
-The British government established the British Atomic Research Division (BARD) and built the Windscale Nuclear Plant on top of the site both to mask the true nature of the discovery and to power the network of bunkers and research facilities in the region.
+Shortly after World War II, a slate mining operation in the Lake District discovered a meteorite dubbed 'Oberon'.
+The British government established the British Atomic Research Division (BARD) and built the Windscale nuclear plant on top of the site both to mask the true nature of the discovery and to power the network of bunkers and research facilities in the region.
 A massive interconnected bunker called the Interchange acted as BARD’s center of operations and entry point into the Oberon site.
 Research into the Oberite mineral and the alien contents within Oberon produced massive technological leaps such as the atomic battery and the training stimulant.

-On 10 October 1957, an incident (implied to be caused by both internal negligence and foreign sabotage) in the Oberon site launched an energy surge that destroyed the Windscale Plant, scattering radioactive and alien contaminants in the region as well as creating an interference field that disrupt electrical components (such as aircraft) and blocked all signals into and out of the area.
-The British government quickly enacted a quarantine around Wyndham village, a small settlement across a lake from the Windscale Plant, and then to the wider region.
+On 10 October 1957, an incident (implied to be caused by both internal negligence and foreign sabotage) in the Oberon site launched an energy surge that destroyed the Windscale plant, scattering radioactive and alien contaminants in the region as well as creating an interference field that disrupt electrical components (such as aircraft) and blocked all signals into and out of the area.
+The British government quickly enacted a quarantine around Wyndham village, a small settlement across a lake from the Windscale plant, and then to the wider region.